-A nonhomogeneous version of the inequality \eqref{maineqa} is stated at Theorem B, where the condition $A^{\ast}(\cdot,D)v=0$ is avoided.
+A nonhomogeneous version of the inequality \eqref{maineqa} is stated in Theorem B, where the condition $A^{\ast}(\cdot,D)v=0$ is avoided.
 The proof of this result and some applications extending and recovering the inequality for first order operators associated with the system of complex vector fields in \cite{HHP} will be presented at Section \ref{S7}.
-Note that, the estimate \eqref{maineqa} is exactly \eqref{estimateHHP} when $A(\cdot,D)=\nabla_{\L}$ that implies $m=1$ and $A^{*}(\cdot,D)=\diver_{\L^{\ast}}$.
+Note that, the estimate \eqref{maineqa} reduces to \eqref{estimateHHP} when $A(\cdot,D)=\nabla_{\L}$, in which case $m=1$ and $A^{*}(\cdot,D)=\diver_{\L^{\ast}}$.

-{We point out that the critical point ${N}/{(N+m)}$ at Theorem A approaches to $0$ when the order of the operator $m$ is higher.
-It is well known that in Hardy spaces some cancellation conditions are required when $p \searrow 0$ (see \cite{D1,D2} for more details) that means the necessity of new treatment in comparison to the case $m=1$.} Moreover, it should be mentioned here that by allowing in \eqref{maineqa} a much larger class of higher order linear differential operators, the mechanism of proof had to be substantially refined.
-The proofs heart of the Theorem A is given by a Poincar\'e type inequality for the localizable Hardy-Sobolev spaces, namely: for each $x \in \R^{N}$, $0<t<1$ and $f \in C_{c}^{\infty}(\R^N)$ there exist a special polynomial $P_{x,t,f}$ with order less than $m-1$ and $C$ a positive (universal) constant such that
+{We point out that the critical point ${N}/{(N+m)}$ in Theorem A approaches to $0$ when the order of the operator $m$ is higher.
+It is well known that in Hardy spaces some cancellation conditions are required when $p \searrow 0$ (see \cite{D1,D2} for more details) that means the necessity of new treatment in comparison to the case $m=1$.} Moreover, allowing a much larger class of higher-order linear differential operators in \eqref{maineqa} requires a substantial refinement of the proof strategy.
+The core of the proof of Theorem A relies on a Poincar\'e type inequality for localizable Hardy-Sobolev spaces, namely: for each $x \in \R^{N}$, $0<t<1$ and $f \in C_{c}^{\infty}(\R^N)$ there exist a special polynomial $P_{x,t,f}$ with degree less than $m-1$ and a positive (universal) constant $C$ such that